ZiggyCreatures/FusionCache/docs/Options.md

 # :level_slider: Options

-Even if FusionCache typically *just works* by default, it may be important to fine tune the available options to better suite your needs, and maybe save some memry allocations, too.
+Even if FusionCache typically *just works* by default, it may be important to fine tune the available options to better suite your needs, and maybe save some memory allocations, too.

 **:bulb: NOTE**: all of this information is fully available via Intellisense, thanks to the embedded code comments.